-Replacing pollution sources is a very effective method and leaves you less polluted air to remove with the following method.
-Substitution is suitable for toxic elements, for example, copper, nickel, fluorides, manganese, etc.
+Replacing pollution sources is a very effective method and leaves you with less polluted air to remove with ventilation.
+Substitution is suitable for harmful elements, such as copper, nickel, fluorides, manganese, etc.

-However, substitution is inconvenient for many projects, and it will not give you the same results.
+However, substitution is inconvenient for many projects and the alternatives may not give you the same results.
 Furthermore, the new materials may introduce other types of pollution, labor costs, and delays.

 3. Control the pollution with ventilation